sophiaIC/HolisticSpecifications/popl2022/response.md

-something like "we now present some examples to give the reader an idea of the expressiveness of our approach"; you didn't explain that that was the goal of the example section in this draft until the very end of the section!
+something like "we now present some examples to give the reader an idea of the expressiveness of our approach"; you didn't explain that that was the goal of the example section in this draft until the very end of the section! **Thank you for pointing this out.
+We will amend this in our presentation rework.**

-463: I suggest re-stating the original NecessityBankSpec here so that it's easier to compare with the a-d variations.
+463: I suggest re-stating the original NecessityBankSpec here so that it's easier to compare with the a-d variations. **We will make this change.**

 486: please explain what you want the reader to take away from these examples!
 Why is it important that e.g. both Mod2 and Mod3 satisfy b and